sshuttle/sshuttle/docs/usage.rst

     sshuttle -r username@sshserver 0.0.0.0/0

 - Use the :option:`sshuttle -r` parameter to specify a remote server.
-  One some systems, you may also need to use the :option:`sshuttle -x` parameter to exclude sshserver or sshserver:22 so that your local machine can communicate directly to sshserver without it being redirected by sshuttle.
+  On some systems, you may also need to use the :option:`sshuttle -x` parameter to exclude sshserver or sshserver:22 so that your local machine can communicate directly to sshserver without it being redirected by sshuttle.